M-Haaris-Dev/Nova-AI-Companion/README.md

 # 🌟 Nova - AI Desktop Companion (Ultra v2.0)

-Nova is an intelligent, humanoid desktop companion designed to be your "Cognitive Twin."
+Nova is an intelligent, humanoid desktop companion designed to be your "Cognitive Partner" .
 She lives on your desktop, monitors your productivity, actively learns your workflow, and supports your emotional wellbeing.

 ---